qmphan/smartcontact-app.github.io/pages/enterprise-api/wephone-php-sdk.md

 ---
-title: wePhone PHP SDK
+title: Smartcontact PHP SDK
 ---

-# WEPHONE PHP SDK (*Beta  non-stable)
+# Smartcontact PHP SDK (*Beta  non-stable)

-wePhone PHP SDK is a PHP library that allow you to quickly call wePhone APIs.
+Smartcontact PHP SDK is a PHP library that allow you to quickly call Smartcontact APIs.
-To use the wePhone PHP SDK, you need to get the API key for your enterpise.
-To get API key, first login to wePhone site with your admin account.
+To use the Smartcontact PHP SDK, you need to get the API key for your enterpise.
+To get API key, first login to Smartcontact site with your admin account.
 Then, click on Settings --> API Integration at the botton of the left menu.
 You will then be able to copy your enterprise's existing API key or create a new one.

 ![alt text](/images/get-api-key.png)